-At May 31, 2018 the Company had a deficit of \$21,753,543.
+At August 31, 2018 the Company had a deficit of \$21,940,921.
 The Company expects to incur losses for at least the next 24 months.
 The Company's continuing operations, as intended, are dependent upon its ability to obtain financing and to generate profitable operations in the future.
 There can be no assurance that the Company will ever make a profit.
 To achieve profitability, the Company must advance one or more of its properties through further exploration in order to bring the properties to a stage where the Company can attract the participation of a major resource company, which has the expertise and financial capability to take such properties to commercial production.

-At May 31, 2018, the Company had cash of \$266,683 and working capital of \$245,297.
+At August 31, 2018, the Company had cash of \$163,174 and working capital of \$375,835.

 In June 2018, the Company received US \$50,000 and 500,000 Chakana common shares from Chakana per the terms of the Soledad Comprehensive Agreement.
-The Chakana shares have a mandatory hold period that expires on October 24, 2018 at which time they will be free trading and eligible to be sold.

-In July 2018, Company received gross proceeds of \$172,500 from the exercise of 2,300,000 share purchase warrants at \$0.075 per share.
+In July 2018, the Company received gross proceeds of \$172,500 from the exercise of 2,300,000 share purchase warrants at \$0.075 per share.
+In October 2018, the Company received \$15,000 from the exercise of 200,000 share purchase warrants at \$0.075 per share.